Topotecan Oral (Hycamtin®)

 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals depending upon prescription drug coverage.
 Co-pay cards, which reduce the patient co-pay responsibility for eligible commercially (non-government sponsored) insured patients, may also be available.
 Your care team can help you find these resources, if they are available.

 Oral topotecan is covered under Medicare part B for Medicare recipients.
 Make sure your pharmacist knows to process this prescription through your Medicare part B and NOT part D.

 Possible Side Effects of Topotecan

 There are a number of things you can do to manage the side effects of topotecan.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
 You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 - Washing hands, both yours and your visitors, is the best way to prevent the spread of infection.

 - Avoid large crowds and people who are sick (i.e.: those who have a cold, fever or cough or live with someone with these symptoms).

 - When working in your yard, wear protective clothing including long pants and gloves.